bytebase/bytebase.com/content/docs/change-database/rollback-data-changes.md

 </HintBlock>

-Prior backup is feasible when meeting **any** of the following conditions:
+Prior backup is feasible when meeting **all** of the following conditions:

-1. The SQL size is less than 2M.
+- The SQL statement size is less than 2M.

+- No mixed `UPDATE`/`DELETE` on the same table.

+- No mixed DDL/DML.

-1-click rollback is feasible when meeting **any** of the following conditions:
+1-click rollback is feasible when meeting **all** of the following conditions:

-1. The changed table has primary key.
+- The changed table has primary key.

 ### Classic experience